 Educators and Mental health professionals encounter and support children with ADHD every day.
 In this webinar, world-renowned ADHD expert Dr. Russell Barkley covers 14 principles for managing a child with ADHD.
 Whether you are teaching, assessing, or treating students with ADHD, these research tested principles will enhance your ability to support these children.

-This session includes a lecture from the speaker and will be followed by a question and answer period.
-Participants will have a chance to submit questions in advance of the event, as well as in the live chat.
-The webinar was held on November 19th 2021
+This session includes a lecture from the speaker and a question and answer session with participants in the original Zoom presentation.
+The webinar was held on November 19th 2021.

 Participants in this workshop will learn:

 - The importance of conceptualizing ADHD as a disorder of executive functioning and self-regulation

 - How ADHD causes children and teens to be “time blind”

 - The importance of off-loading the working memory demands of a task on to another external storage device, such as lists, cards, journals, sticky notes

 - The importance of parents and teachers practicing daily forgiveness of themselves, strangers who misunderstand their child, and their child for their transgressions